Marc Reisner: Writings and television work

-He went on to write additional books and helped develop a 1997 PBS documentary on water management that emphasized human endeavor in the building of dams.
+Reisner went on to write additional books and helped develop a 1997 PBS documentary on water management that emphasized human endeavor in the building of dams.
 He was featured as an interviewee in Stephen Ives's 1996 PBS documentary series The West, which was produced by Ken Burns.

-In 1997 he published a discussion paper for the American Farmland Trust on water policy and farmland protection.
+In 1997 Reisner published a discussion paper for the American Farmland Trust on water policy and farmland protection.

 Dam removal

-Shortly before he died, he had won a Pew Charitable Trusts Fellowship to support efforts to restore Pacific salmon habitat through dam removal.
+Shortly before he died, Reisner had won a Pew Charitable Trusts Fellowship to support efforts to restore Pacific salmon habitat through dam removal.

 Sustainability

 Reisner was also involved in efforts to promote sustainable agronomy and green entrepreneurship.
-In 1990, in partnership with the Nature Conservancy, he co-founded the Ricelands Habitat Partnership, an innovative program designed to enhance waterfowl habitat on California farmlands and reduce pollution by flooding rice fields in winter instead of burning the rice straw, as was then the common practice.
+In 1990, in partnership with the Nature Conservancy, he co-founded the Ricelands Habitat Partnership, an innovative program designed to enhance waterfowl habitat on California farmlands and reduce pollution by flooding rice fields in the winter instead of burning the rice straw, as was then the common practice.
 He also joined in efforts to help California rice farmers develop eco-friendly products from compressed rice straw, and a separate project to promote water conservation through water transfers and groundwater banking.

 Teaching

-For a time, Reisner was a distinguished visiting professor at the University of California at Davis, lecturing on the relationship between urbanization and environmental concerns.
+For a time, Reisner was a distinguished visiting professor at the University of California, Davis, lecturing on the relationship between urbanization and environmental concerns.

 Criticism

-In his later years, Reisner was criticized by environmentalists for his connection to two private companies that went against the values he presented in his books: one stored water underground for profit, and the other promoted the use of rice fibers in Western rice paddies.
+In his later years, Reisner was criticized by some environmentalists for his connection to two private companies that they felt went against the values he presented in his books: one company stored water underground for profit, and the other promoted the use of rice fibers in Western rice paddies.
 Reisner later stated that he had changed his mind about the latter due to its ability to provide habitat for birds.

 Death

-Reisner died of colon cancer on July 21, 2000, at his home in San Anselmo, California, survived by his wife, biochemist Lawrie Mott, and their two daughters Ruthie and Margot.
+Reisner died of colon cancer on July 21, 2000, at his home in San Anselmo, California.
+He was survived by his wife, biochemist and environmentalist Lawrie Mott, and their two daughters, Ruthie and Margot.
 His final book, A Dangerous Place, was completed before his death but did not appear in print until 2003.